 Like a minifig, a Horse may be equipped with Body Armor or Heavy Armor to boost its

 defenses.
 Regular Horse Body Armor covers the Horse's body but not the head.
-It costs 2CP and raises the Horse's Armor rating to 1d10, although the Horse's Move is reduced by 2" and it loses the ability to Swim.
+It costs 2CP and raises the Horse's Armor rating to 1d10.
 Horse Heavy Armor covers both the body and head.
 It costs 3CP and makes the horse Shielded from damage (3.3: Bodily Protection), at the cost of reducing the Horse's Movement to Half Speed.
-Just as for minifigs, Half Speed means that the Horse cannot swim or fly (4.1: Movement).
+In either Horse Body Armor or Horse Heavy Armor, a Horse loses the ability to swim, jump, or fly (4.1: Movement).

 |The BrikVerse hosts a multitude of simultaneous apocalypses in various stages of progression, each with its own attendant Horsemen with their own attendant Horses.
 The Four Bikers of Ragnablok ride Rocket Hogs.